ibm-cloud-docs/resiliency/best-practices.md

 For a complete list of data attributes that each single {{site.data.keyword.cloud_notm}} service processes and stores, see the [API and SDK reference library](https://cloud.ibm.com/docs?tab=api-docs).

 All data in transit is encrypted.
-Only TLS 1.2 and 1.3 are supported in {{site.data.keyword.cloud_notm}} with TLS 1.1 and lower explicitly disabled to prevent rollback to a vulnerable version of the protocol.
+Only TLS 1.2 and 1.3 are supported in {{site.data.keyword.cloud_notm}} to prevent rollback to a vulnerable version of the protocol.
+TLS 1.1 and less are explicitly disabled.

 Processes and procedures for {{site.data.keyword.cloud_notm}} data privacy processing are documented within the {{site.data.keyword.cloud_notm}} Data Processing Addendum (DPA).
 This DPA and its applicable DPA Exhibits apply to the Processing of Personal Data by {{site.data.keyword.cloud_notm}} on behalf of Client (Client Personal Data).
 The processing of Personal Data is subject to the General Data Protection Regulation 2016/679 (GDPR).
 It is also subject to any other data protection laws that are identified at [Data Protection Laws](https://www.ibm.com/support/customer/csol/terms/?id=DPA-DPL&lc=en){: external} in order to provide services (Services) according to the Agreement between Client and {{site.data.keyword.cloud_notm}}.
 The {{site.data.keyword.cloud_notm}} DPA can be found at [Data Processing Addendum](https://www.ibm.com/support/customer/csol/terms/?id=Z126-7870&lc=en){: external}.